Almost-valuative invariants of connected split matroids: The cd-index: Applications and future directions

 \begin{problem} Is the $f$-vector of a connected split matroid sufficient to determine its flag $f$-vector? \end{problem}

+We have verified this affirmatively via computer experiments for all connected split matroids on a ground set of size at most $12$, as well as for all rank $2$ connected split matroids on a ground set of size at most $50$.

-In the context of sparse paving connected matroids, we can answer this in the affirmative.
-By examining the first few entries of the $f$-vector, specifically the number of vertices $f_0$ and $2$-faces $f_2$, we are able to recover the defining parameters $\lambda$ and $\mu$ (see \cite{fs25}).
+For sparse paving connected matroids, we can also answer this in the affirmative in general.
+By examining the first few entries of the $f$-vector, specifically the number of vertices $f_0$ and $2$-faces $f_2$, we are able to recover the defining parameters $\lambda$ and $\mu$.
 Consequently, since $\lambda$ and $\mu$ determine the \texttt{cd}-index, the ordinary $f$-vector already encodes the full flag enumerative information in this setting.

+However, one must be careful not to overgeneralize this property.
+It might intuitively seem possible to uniquely recover the underlying matroidal data (the $\lambda$'s and $\mu$'s) directly from the $f$-vector for \emph{all} split matroids, just as we did for sparse paving matroids.
+This is actually false.
+Consider two split matroids of rank $k=4$ on $n=8$ elements defined by the following proper cyclic flats: \begin{itemize} \item $\mathbf{M_1}$: $F_1 = \{1,2,3,4,5\}$ (rank $3$) and $F_2 = \{5,6,7,8\}$ (rank $3$). \item $\mathbf{M_2}$: $F_1 = \{1,2,3\}$ (rank $2$) and $F_2 = \{4,5,6,7\}$ (rank $3$). \end{itemize}

+In both cases, the pairs of cyclic flats fail the modularity property, meaning their respective $\mu$ parameters coincide.
+Their $\lambda$ parameters clearly differ due to the varying ranks and sizes of the flats.
+Yet, despite possessing different $\lambda$ and $\mu$ data, these two matroids share the exact same $f$-vector and \texttt{cd}-index.
+Therefore, while the $f$-vector might determine the flag $f$-vector, it cannot generally be used to reconstruct these data of the matroid.